splunk/public-o11y-docs/apm/span-tags/tag-spotlight.rst

 View service performance by indexed span tags with Tag Spotlight
 ================================================================

+#.
+You can access Tag Spotlight in several places:
+     * Select the :guilabel:`Tag Spotlight` panel on the APM landing page or in the service map.
+     * Select the `Tag Spotlight` tab in the service view for your service.
-Access Tag Spotlight from the :strong:`Tag Spotlight` panel of the APM landing page.
-You can also use the search in the top toolbar to search for Tag Spotlight and select the navigation result to navigate to Tag Spotlight.
+     * Use the search in the top toolbar to search for Tag Spotlight and select the navigation result to go to Tag Spotlight.

 ..  image:: /_images/apm/span-tags/tag-spotlight-02.gif
     :width: 99%
     :alt: This animation shows the user searching for Tag Spotlight.

-You can break down performance for each tag by either requests and errors or latency.

-Follow these steps to navigate to Tag Spotlight for a specific service:

 #.
-From Splunk Observability Cloud, select :guilabel:`APM`.
+Add time range, environment, workflow, service, operation, and tag filters as need to refine the data in your Tag Spotlight view.
+The default time range is for the last 15 minutes, and the data resolution is 10 seconds.
 #.
-In the list of services on the APM landing page, select a service you want to drill into.
-Selecting the service opens the Troubleshooting tab for that service.
+Use the request & errors and latency time-series charts at the top to see a distribution of your RED metrics.
 #.
-Scroll to the :strong:`Tag Spotlight` card in the sidebar to view a preview of top tags with errors and high latency.
-Select the card to open Tag Spotlight.
+Use the bar charts under the request & errors and latency time-series charts to view RED metrics for each indexed span tag.
 #.
 View the distribution of all indexed span tags.
-The RED metrics time-series chart displays requests, errors, root cause errors, or latency for the specified time range.
+The tag bar charts display either request and error distributions or latency distribution.
+Use the :guilabel:`bar chart display` menu to select the data you want to display in the bars.
 #.
-Adjust the time range to view more or less data in the RED metrics chart.
-The default time range is for the last 15 minutes, and the data resolution is 10 seconds.

-Use the :guilabel:`Service` picker in the top bar of Tag Spotlight to view metrics for a different service.
+Select the menu on the top left of the bar chart section to select which metrics to display in each tag panel.
+You can also use this menu to select whether to display tags with no values.

 Explore the distribution of span tags and values to find trends
 ----------------------------------------------------------------------

-There are a number of ways to drill down into indexed span tags for a selected service so you can understand the source of an incident:
+To understand the source of an incident use 1 of these options to drill down into indexed span tags for a selected service:

 - Use the filter bar to filter the requests shown in Tag Spotlight by environment, service, and operation.
 You can also create a custom filter based on indexed or unindexed tags.
 The filter context is preserved even when you navigate away from the page.

+- Select the menu on the top left of the bar chart section to select which metrics to display for any indexed span tag.

-- Hover over a span tag value for any indexed span tag to view the performance of the span tag value relative to all other indexed span tags and values.
-You can also select a span tag value to add a filter to filter the RED metrics chart to spans containing that value.
+- Select a span tag value then select :guilabel:`Add to filter` to filter the RED metrics charts to spans containing that value.

-- Hover over the RED metrics chart to view a summary of metrics for the specified time.
+- Hover over the RED metrics charts to view a summary of metrics for the specified time.
 The resolution of data for the RED metrics chart is 10 seconds.

-- Select within the RED metrics chart to load representative traces for the time you selected.
+- Select within the RED metrics charts to load example traces for the time you selected.

-- Select a span tag card header to add the top 5 span tag values in the card to the RED metrics chart.
+- Select a span tag card header to add the top 5 span tag values in the card to the RED metrics charts.

 - Control what appears in the RED metrics chart by showing or hiding metrics in the chart's legend.
 For example, you can select the eye icon beside :guilabel:`Requests` to view only errors.
-When the slider is set to :guilabel:`Latency`, select the eye icon to hide the p50 latency metric and compare only p90 and p99 values.

 Scenario: Find the root cause of an incident with Tag Spotlight
 ================================================================